 Graduate Funding Resources

 Prospective students are often concerned with how to fund their graduate studies.
 Many options are available, including assistantships, grants, loans, and employment on campus.
-These opportunities are detailed in the funding resources listed below.
+These opportunities are detailed in the funding resources listed on this page.

 Funding at the Doctoral Level

 The Department of Criminology, Law and Society offers multi-year Graduate Research or Teaching Assistantships to doctoral applicants on a competitive basis.
-All applicants to the doctoral program who apply by the deadline are considered for funding.
-Additional opportunities to fund your doctoral education can be found by reviewing the resources here.
+All applicants to the doctoral program who intend to pursue full-time study are considered for funding.

 Funding at the Masters Level